compgeolab/website/manual/communication.md

   everyone, general discussion, announcements, interesting papers, etc. These meetings are important to keep everyone in the lab aware of what each of us are doing.
-* **Individual meetings:** We aim to have *short* weekly or bi-weekly individual meetings to discuss project status, personal and professional goals, work through problems, and to build a good supervisor-student relationship.
+* **Individual meetings:** We aim to have *short* weekly, bi-weekly, or monthly (depending on your preference) individual meetings to discuss project status, personal and professional goals, work through problems, and to build a good supervisor-student relationship.
 * Group members are also encouraged to have meetings and messages with each other. **Don't wait until problems build up to seek guidance.**